harfbuzz/boring-expansion-spec/avar2.md

       coords[i] = out[i];
 ```

-## Reverse processing
+## Inverse avar processing

 Normally it is not possible for an application to obtain normalized axis values directly, these being private to the font engine.
-In fonts with an `avar` version 2 table, it may be useful to know the axis values that would invoke the same instance if the font engine did not support `avar` version 2.
-Such data is potentially valuable with parametric fonts, where users may wish to know the settings of the parametric axes for a particular value
+In fonts with an `avar` version 2 table, however, it can be useful to know the axis values that would invoke a given instance if the font engine did not support `avar` version 2.
+Use cases for this data include:

+* informing users of the effective settings of parametric axes;
+* providing a polyfill for `avar` version 2.

+The solution is for the application to implement the `avar` algorithms, both version 1 and version 2.
+This requires not only access to the binary `avar` table, but also knowledge of the font’s axis extents as defined in the `fvar` table.
+Once an application has a complete set of final normalized values as defined above, the inverse of the `avar` version 1 algorithm can be applied to obtain effective user values for all axes.
+(Care must be taken to avoid a divide-by-zero error in implementing an inverse `avar` version 1 mapping, in the case where consecutive `toCoordinate` values are identical.)

+Almost all fonts can provide a valid set of user values for a given set of final normalized values.
+Exceptions are those fonts that encode deltas in a region that is not accessible without `avar` version 2, namely those fonts where the `fvar` definition of an axis normally precludes an active negative region or a active positive region by having its default equal to its minimum or its maximum respectively.
+Such cases are expected to be rare.

 # Discussion